6uhrmittag/taskbutler/README.rst

 **Taskbutler is not associated or connected with Todoist, Dropbox, Github or Microsoft.**

+**Recommendation:** Taskbutler works best when running on a Linux Server 24/7.
+If you're not into Linux Servers, an RaspberryPi at home works great too.

 1. You'll need a `Todoist <https://todoist.com>`_ premium account
 2. The Dropbox Paper and Github features require a free account at Dropbox.
 The Microsoft Office365 feature requires a paid Office365